xiaoxianyu-office/mm/Skills/Targeters.md

 Targeters are used to determine what a skill targets when it is fired.

-Targeters are always required (or the mob won't know what it is attacking), and forgetting a targeter is probably one of the most common mistakes people new to MythicMobs make.
+While targeters are technically optional (as the default targeter will usually be @trigger), forgetting a targeter is probably one of the most common mistakes people who are new to MythicMobs make.

-If a targeter is used with a meta skill, then all of the skills inside of the meta skill inherit the parent targeter.
-It is important to keep that in mind as excessive targeter use is a common cause of poor server performance.
-Of course, you can overwrite the parent targeter for individual skills inside of the meta skill by giving them their own targeter to use, and there are even a few targeters that work specifically off of inherited targets.
+When a targeter is used on the Skill mechanic, all of the skills inside of the meta-skill inherit the initial targeter.
+You can still overwrite the parent targeter for individual mechanics inside of the meta-skill by giving them their own targeter to use.

-Targeters can be as complex or as simple as you want them!

 Entity Targeters
 ----------------